Illyriat/Shalidors-Library/README.md

 * Install Node onto your machine.
 * Clone this repository.
 * Navigate into the repository folder via your Termainal or IDE Terminal.
+* Install the dependancies using the command: ***npm i***
-* To start the Project use the command: 'npm start' then go to  http://localhost:3000/ in your browser.
+* To start the Project use the command: ***npm start*** then go to  ***http://localhost:3000/*** in your browser *Should automatically open the browers and direct itself*.
 * The project is now showing!

 # Report a Bug or Misinformation

 If you find a bug or any misinformation then please reach out to me and I will correct as soon as possible.
 * All files are included in the project and will be complete over time.
+I planned a structure and flow to help myself stay on track for an MVP on the project.

 # What have I learned during this?